 With a laugh, Jones likens the stuffed animal to “a huge teddy bear,” while Redmayne fondly recalls training himself to act opposite an inanimate object for the scene: “I had to do quite a lot of drama school acting with the stunt dog pretending it was running in and out!”

-The tense moment captures the dynamic between the film’s central characters in a reality-based tale chronicle of famed meteorologist James Glaisher’s (Redmayne) aerial research throughout the late 1800s alongside Amelia Rennes (Jones), his fiercely loyal copilot (and fictional character created specifically for the film) who harbors a penchant for science as much as she does being a showgirl (hence the canine antics).
+The tense moment captures the dynamic between the film’s central characters in a reality-based tale chronicle of famed meteorologist James Glaisher’s (Redmayne) aerial research throughout the late 1800s alongside Amelia Wren (Jones), his fiercely loyal copilot (and fictional character created specifically for the film) who harbors a penchant for science as much as she does being a showgirl (hence the canine antics).

-Inspired by several of Glashier’s aerial excursions — particularly with fellow aeronaut Henry Coxwell (whom Rennes replaces in the film) — Aeronauts examines the pair’s precarious airborne quest to study the earth’s natural patterns from the sky as they attempt to travel higher than any human before them in a massive balloon — an event Rennes clearly wants to publicize as a meeting of science and spectacle to generate interest their work, while the no-nonsense Glaishier anchors his approach in curmudgeonly determination.
+Inspired by several of Glashier’s aerial excursions — particularly with fellow aeronaut Henry Coxwell (whom Wren replaces in the film) — Aeronauts examines the pair’s precarious airborne quest to study the earth’s natural patterns from the sky as they attempt to travel higher than any human before them in a massive balloon — an event Wren clearly wants to publicize as a meeting of science and spectacle to generate interest their work, while the no-nonsense Glaishier anchors his approach in curmudgeonly determination.

 Following The Aeronauts‘ Toronto Film Festival debut tonight, the film soars into theaters on Dec.
 6 via Amazon Studios.
 Watch a portion of EW’s TIFF interview with Redmayne, Jones, and Harper above, and stay tuned to EW.com for more coverage on the film closer to its theatrical bow.